TryGhost/node-sqlite3/README.md

 `sqlite3` v5+ was rewritten to use [Node-API](https://nodejs.org/api/n-api.html) so prebuilt binaries do not need to be built for specific Node versions. `sqlite3` currently builds for both Node-API v3 and v6.
 Check the [Node-API version matrix](https://nodejs.org/api/n-api.html#node-api-version-matrix) to ensure your Node version supports one of these.
 The prebuilt binaries should be supported on Node v10+.

 The module uses [node-pre-gyp](https://github.com/mapbox/node-pre-gyp) to download the prebuilt binary for your platform, if it exists.
 These binaries are hosted on GitHub Releases for `sqlite3` versions above 5.0.2, and they are hosted on S3 otherwise.
-The following targets are currently supported:
+The following targets are currently provided:

 Format: `napi-v{napi_build_version}-{platform}-{arch}`